ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: New Zero-Shot Benchmarks

-Three of our four benchmarks (D4, Amstr and Pubchem) are generated from existing data distributions -- it is therefore possible to produce an arbitrary number of tables using them.
+D4, Amstr and Pubchem are generated from existing data distributions -- it is therefore possible to produce an arbitrary number of tables using them.
 Balancing time constraints with the desire to test a significant sample size, we heuristically select a sample size of 2000 columns, and apply this consistently to each benchmark.
+The complete class names for each dataset can be found in \cite{penfever2023archetype}.